Introduction to Add-on Instructions for PLC Ladder Logic Programming

 - Not all built-in instructions can be used in an AOI.
 Although most built-in instructions are available, there is a handful that is not.

-More complex code such as this ladder logic runs inside a simplified AOI structure.
+Figure 1.
+More complex code, such as this ladder logic routine on the left, runs inside a simplified AOI structure.

 Creating an AOI is a fairly straightforward procedure, but before jumping in and programming the designer should carefully formulate a plan and work out the framework and logic “on paper” before starting the configuration in the software.